 2.3 For how long are patents enforceable?

 Patents in India are enforceable for a period of 20 years from the date of filing of the application, subject to the payment of renewal fees.
-For international applications filed under the Patent Cooperation Treaty designating India, this 20-year period is calculated from the international filing date accorded under the Patent Cooperation Treaty.
+For international applications filed under the Patent Cooperation Treaty (PCT) designating India, this 20-year period is calculated from the international filing date accorded under the PCT.

 3 Obtaining a patent